cadin/panels/README.md

 ### Contribute

 If you would like to contribute a feature or bug fix please contact me first and let me know which issue you want work on.
-If there isn't yet an issue for your change, go ahead and write one.
+If there isn't yet an issue for your proposed change, go ahead and write one.

 ## License